mihneacristian/Android-Travel-Journal/README.md

 Android Fundamentals - Travel Journal (Final Project, Week 10) - Google Atelierul Digital pentru Programatori

+Description:
+Travel Journal is an app that allows its users to keep track of their trips and to share them on social networks (Facebook).
+The app represents the final project for the Android Fundamentals course (Google Digital Workshop for Programmers).

 Main Features :
 - Authenticate using Google Sign-in
 - Saving a trip in the Firebase Realtime Database